flaxandteal/arches-terraform/README.md

         workflow
         write:org
         admin:repo_hook

-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
+2. Create the new GCP project
+3. Enable billing for the new project
-2. You must have the following installed locally to bootstrap this:
+4. You must have the following installed locally to bootstrap this:
         GitHub CLI (gh --version to check)
         GCP CLI (gcloud version to check)
 Authenticate to both.